ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The generic steps for a DNS Tree Walk are as follows:

-1. Query the DNS for a DMARC Policy Record at the starting point for the Tree Walk.
+1. Query the DNS for a TXT record that matches the format of a DMARC Policy Record at the starting point for the Tree Walk.
 The starting point for the DNS Tree Walk will depend on the ultimate target of the DNS Tree Walk. (#dmarc-policy-discovery) and (#identifier-alignment-evaluation) describe the possible starting points.
 A possibly empty set of records is returned.

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC Policy Records are